 And, few of us can eat an entire bunch of spinach at once, or consume a whole package of chicken thighs at one or two sittings!

-It can all seem a bit daunting and overwhelming, especially if you’re just going out on your own or you are newly single and you’re not used to planning meals for one person.
+It can all seem a bit daunting and overwhelming, especially if you’re just going out on your own or you are newly single and you’re not used to cooking for one person.

 Single Person Menu Planning and Shopping